 While only a plaque remains on the site of the field where the Cubs once played, the historic clubhouse still remains.
 Now known as the Catalina Island Country Club, the clubhouse is open to the public.
 It features a restaurant and bar and a great display of Chicago Cubs memorabilia.

 Zane Grey Pueblo Hotel – In 1926, author Zane Grey built a home the hillside overlooking Avalon Bay.
 He spent most of his later life in Avalon writing and fishing.
 His home is now a hotel that still includes some of Grey’s original furnishings.

-Built in 1921, The Inn on Mt.
+Built in 1921, Mt.
 Ada is the former home of chewing gum magnate William Wrigley Jr. The Georgian colonial style inn has been meticulously restored and furnished to represent the time that the Wrigley family lived in the house.
 It is listed in the National Register of Historic Places.

 Chimes Tower – Built in 1925, the Chimes Tower was presented as a gift to the town of Avalon by Mrs. Ada Wrigley.
 Located up and across from the Zane Grey Pueblo Hotel, the chimes have been tolling on the quarter of the hour between 8:00am and 8:00pm since 1925.